jyyulab/Spotiphy/README.md

 ```bash
 pip install git+https://github.com/jyyulab/Spotiphy.git
 ```
-+ **Install from PyPI using `pip`**: This approach is for installing the Spotiphy package from the Python Package Index (PyPI), which is more streamlined for users who prefer standard package installations.
++ **Install from PyPI**: This approach is for installing the Spotiphy package from the Python Package Index (PyPI), which is more streamlined for users who prefer standard package installations.
 ```bash
 pip install spotiphy==0.1.2